monano/project-2/README.md

 ## Four Days Of Coding
 ### Day One
-   - wireframe
-   - user story
+   - Write and design the wireframe, user story and ERD for the Dilma wep app.
-   - ERD
-   - devise users
+   - Create the model User using devise.
-   - model issues
+   - Create the model Issue.

 ### Day Two
+   - Added CRUD for the model Issue.
-   - model issues update and delete
+   - Create the model Answer.
-   - model solution CRUD
+   - Added CRUD for the model Answer.

 ### Day Three
+   - Designing the Issue views using Bootstrap

 ### Day Four <last day>
+   - Designing the user views using Bootstrap
+   - Designing the Issue views using Bootstrap

 <!-- order list -->
 <!--